dafny-lang/dafny/docs/HowToFAQ/Errors-Refinement.md

 ```

 A function in a refining module must be able to be used in the same way as the abstract function in the base module.
-If there are additional preconditions, then the uses of the refined module may be more restricted.
+If there are additional preconditions, then the call contexts for the refined function may be more restricted than for the base function.
 Thus no new preconditions may be added.
 This is a syntactic check, so no preconditions can be added even if they
 are implied by the existing preconditions.